 The next question I had to tackle was — where do they live?
 My personal network is largely in Alaska and the pacific northwest, but there are time zone challenges there.
 While I love my west coast peeps, they have to be comfortable working via email.
 And there’s nothing about that I’m not comfortable with if they are, but my ideal scenario is having the ability to hop on a video chat.
 I think being able to talk with people face to face is crucial if you want to be location independent.
 We have to do everything we can to make it personal and human.

 Because I start my day very early (like, 4am), it’s a challenge for me to meet in the evenings because my brain is mush by then.

-It took some mental twisting to accept the fact that I’d need to think beyond my personal network.
-I worried quite a lot about missing opportunities, but I always preach that whenever you think that way, it’s just fear standing in the way of what we SHOULD do, which is niche down and get clear about how we want our business to be.
+It took some mental twisting to accept the fact that I’d need to think beyond the comfort zone of my personal network.
+I worried quite a lot about missing opportunities, but I always preach that whenever you think that way, it’s just fear standing in the way of what we SHOULD do–which is niche down and get clear about how we want our business to be.

 So I decided I’d need to target the east coast USA, England and other English-speaking Europeans.

 In practical terms, this means when I post to social media, or I pin something to Pinterest, I have to calculate the optimal posting times — not to where I am, but where my customers are.

 By doing that?
 In the last year or so, I’ve landed mostly clients from the east coast USA and Europe.

 Once I was clear about those things, I created a branding toolkit